bynil/MessageJudge/README.md

 * Extension can write down all information about messages from unknown sender and share the info with containing app, but this is forbidden in Apple's documentation for privacy reasons.

 # Notice
 I can't release this app on App Store because iOS 11 and Xcode 9 is still in beta.
 So this repository is for fun and learning.
-Any API or documentation about the filter extension may be changed or breaked before beta testing over.
+Any API or documentation about the filter extension may be changed or broken before beta testing over.

 Message filter extension can't access the systemwide general pasteboard.

-If the sender is in your contacts or you have responded to a sender three times, messages from that sender will no longer be send to extension.
+If the sender is in your contacts or you have responded to a sender three times, messages from that sender will no longer be sent to the extension.

 As Apple documentation, filter extension can send the information about messages to a server associated with app when extension can't make determination by local data and logic.
 I have not tested this feature because I think it's useless for most user.
 This function will send your message information to developer's server and may cause privacy risk.